ClearlyKyle/Bungie.net-Data-Collector/README.md

 Enter GamerTag (Case Sensitive) at top and let it run.

-Output will anaylyse a few stats.
+Output will analyse a few stats.